 The use of stairways, lifts and landings is preferred when planning for access up and down bluffs and steep slopes to shore areas.
 Stairways and lifts must be no wider than four feet on residential lots and placed in the most visually inconspicuous portions of the lot.
 Landings for stairways and lifts on residential lots should not exceed 32 square feet.
 Canopies or roofs are not allowed on these structures.
 Your local planning and zoning administrator will be able to verify local design guidelines for stairways.

 - How can I stabilize my eroding shoreline?

 The DNR recommends a natural approach to shoreline stabilization through the establishment and maintenance of natural vegetation.
 Aquatic vegetation, woody debris and near-shore vegetation are some of the best resources for protecting a shoreline from wave and ice erosion, and also provide important habitat for fish and wildlife.

-River and stream erosion is often a natural process that may require consultation with your local watershed district, as other factors may be contributing to the erosion.
+River and stream erosion is often a natural process that may require consultation with your local soil and water conservation district or watershed district, as other factors may be contributing to the erosion.

 Under state law, your site may remain as it is.
 Future vegetation clearing would have to comply with the local shoreland ordinance.
 A single nonconforming characteristic of a property does not mean that the entire property is “nonconforming.”

 - Can I build on my small nonconforming lot?

 Single nonconforming lots that were legally established prior to shoreland regulations may be allowed as building sites without a variance, provided all setback and impervious surface standards can be met and a class one sewage treatment system can be accommodated.